Dear prospective applicant:

 professional development activities.
 These sessions will focus on conveying

-the skills and knowledge needed to apply to, gain admission to, and succeed
+the skills and knowledge needed to succeed as graduate school applicants,

 The summer will be punctuated by three all-day field trips to nearby points

-of scientific interest (tentatively, Bell Labs at Alcatel-Lucent, Brookhaven
+of scientific interest (tentatively, Brookhaven National Laboratory, the

-National Laboratory, and the Hayden Planetarium of the American Museum of
+Rose Center for Earth and Space of the American Museum of Natural History,

 Each REU program participant will receive support in the form of